marcelalmesberger/QuickTipp-Generator/README.md

 # QuickTipp-Generator

-This program generates the entered number of random QuickTipps (array of 6 lottoballs) for the Austrian national lottery.
+This program generates the entered number of random QuickTipps (array of 6 lottoballs) for the Austrian national lottery and logs them to the browser console.

 ## Prerequisites